-- This unique trekking adventure is unique to Mountain Kingdoms taking you to the remote ancient kingdoms of Guge and Shangshung, and many other sites of cultural and historical significance - There is also time to explore the many cultural sights of Lhasa and the surrounding area - We include a three day trek in the picturesque hills around the Kathmandu Valley to aid with acclimatisation before travelling to Tibet. - We use excellent, knowledgeable, English-speaking local guides. - Whilst driving in Tibet we use comfortable, modern mini buses. - We include free hire of a down jacket, four-season sleeping bag and fleece liner that will be supplied to you in Kathmandu. - You will receive a free high quality kitbag for you to use and keep. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We have a wealth of Himalayan experience in the company, most of our staff have visited Nepal and love the Himalayas and many have also been to Tibet and visited the areas covered by this trip.
-If you have any questions about any aspect of this holiday please don't hesitate to give us a call on 01453 844400.
-Steve and Seraphina Berry have both been to Kailash recently. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+- This adventure is unique to Mountain Kingdoms, taking you to the remote ancient kingdoms of Guge and Shangshung, and many other sites of cultural and historical significance - There is also time to explore the many cultural sights of Lhasa and the surrounding area - We include a three day trek in the picturesque hills around the Kathmandu Valley to aid with acclimatisation before travelling to Tibet. - We use excellent, knowledgeable, English-speaking local guides. - Whilst driving in Tibet we use comfortable, modern mini buses. - We include free hire of a down jacket, four-season sleeping bag and liner that will be supplied to you in Kathmandu. - You will receive a free high quality kitbag for you to use and keep. - Our maximum group size is 12 for this trip.
+This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - Our MD, Steve Berry, created this holiday based on his travels in Tibet and would be delighted to help with any questions you may have.
+Call Steve on 01453 844400. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.